US Aircraft Carrier Truman Trains With Norwegian Forces in the High North

 This is USS Harry S. Truman's second visit to Norway's Arctic waters.
 The aircraft carrier also operated in the Vestfjorden during the NATO exercise Trident Juncture 2018, for which Norway was the host nation.

-In totalt, there have previously been five allied aircraft carriers visits to Northern Norway in recent years: HMS Prince of Wales (March 2024), HMS Queen Elizabeth (September 2023), USS Gerald R. Ford (May 2023), HMS Prince of Wales (March/April 2023) and USS Harry S. Truman (October 2018).
+In total, there have previously been five allied aircraft carriers visits to Northern Norway in recent years: HMS Prince of Wales (March 2024), HMS Queen Elizabeth (September 2023), USS Gerald R. Ford (May 2023), HMS Prince of Wales (March/April 2023) and USS Harry S. Truman (October 2018).

 Arctic Advance Exercise

-In the coming weeks, Norwegian, Danish and British naval forces will exercise along the coast from Loppa, Western Finnmark, in the North to Bergen in the South.
+In the coming weeks, Norwegian, Danish, and British naval forces will exercise along the coast from Loppa, Western Finnmark, in the North to Bergen in the South.
 The majority of activities will take place in Northern Norway.

 “This annual naval exercise provides us with a valuable rounding off of the year – where we improve operational capacity through purposeful capacity development and commanders' courses.
-The exercise has been named Arctic Advance to emphasize the importance of presence in the High North and our focus on increasing operational readiness, says Chief of the Norwegian fleet, Commodore Kyrre Haugen.
+The exercise has been named Arctic Advance to emphasize the importance of presence in the High North and our focus on increasing operational readiness," says the Chief of the Norwegian fleet, Commodore Kyrre Haugen.

-In previous years, this naval exercise has been called Flotex
+In previous years, this naval exercise has been called Flotex.

 Restricted areas